Apolexian/Key-Storage-CLI/README.md

 Status
 -------------------------------------
 Currently done with Encryption/Decryption algorithms. <br>
-Added tests for encryption and decryption.
+Added tests for encryption and decryption. <br>
+Added a in memory storage version for initial testing purposes. <br>
+Added Makefile for project.